Safeguarding of Children and Vulnerable Adults Policy

-- The welfare of our participants is paramount and that they must be protected from harm at all times;
+- That the welfare of our participants is paramount and that they must be protected from harm at all times.

-- Everyone working with children, young people and vulnerable adults has a responsibility for the safety and wellbeing of each person in our care.
-They should feel safe and able to speak out if this is not the case;
+- That everyone working with children, young people and vulnerable adults has a responsibility for the safety and wellbeing of each person in our care.
+They should feel safe and able to speak out if this is not the case.

-- All staff and volunteers should have the appropriate knowledge of how to safeguard children, young people and vulnerable adults, including an understanding of common safeguarding terms, in order to carry out their responsibilities effectively;
+- That all staff and volunteers should have the appropriate knowledge of how to safeguard children, young people and vulnerable adults, including an understanding of common safeguarding terms, in order to carry out their responsibilities effectively.

-SED have appointed an e-safety designated staff member to ensure that trustees, staff, partners and freelance practitioners have a thorough understanding of the principles and procedures in e-safety so that children, young people and vulnerable adults have the opportunity and freedom to learn and develop in a safe and professional environment without fear of abuse.
+South East Dance has appointed an Online Safety designated staff member to ensure that trustees, staff, partners and freelance practitioners have a thorough understanding of the principles and procedures in online safety so that children, young people and vulnerable adults have the opportunity and freedom to learn and develop in a safe and professional environment without fear of abuse.

 South East Dance meets its responsibility towards safeguarding through:

-- Ensuring proper and stringent recruitment of staff, freelancers and volunteers, including DBS checks where appropriate;
+- ensuring proper and stringent recruitment of staff, freelancers and volunteers, including Disclosure and Barring (DBS) certificate checks where appropriate;

-- Ensuring that all freelancers and volunteers agree to and adhere to the SED Code of Conduct;
+- ensuring that all staff, volunteers, freelancers and volunteers agree to and adhere to the South East Dance Code of Conduct;

-Children, young people, vulnerable adults and guardians/parents are informed of the policy and procedures as appropriate.
-The policy is available on our website to exemplify our commitment to good practice.
-All concerns, and allegations of abuse will be taken seriously by trustees and staff and responded to appropriately - this may require a referral to children’s services and in some instances, the police.
+Children, All concerns, and allegations of abuse will be taken seriously by trustees and staff and responded to appropriately - this may require a referral to children’s services and in some instances, the Police.

-SED will ensure that partners, external contractors, parents and carers have access to this Safeguarding Policy and are aware of the procedures that are put in place to safeguard all those involved in SED’s work.
+South East Dance will ensure that partners, external contractors, parents and carers have access to this Safeguarding Policy and are aware of the procedures that are put in place to safeguard all those involved in South East Dance’s work.

-The South East Dance safeguarding policy is currently being reviewed.
-This edition was last reviewed for online publishing in November 2019.
-The full policy and the online edition will be updated in tandem as necessary and at least every two years.
+The South East Dance safeguarding policy is continually being reviewed.
+This statement and the policy were last reviewed in January 2021.
+The full policy and the online edition will be reviewed and updated in tandem as necessary on a regular basis.

 Responsibility for the policy

 The Executive Director has overall responsibility of the safeguarding and leads on all matters relating to safeguarding of children and vulnerable adults and other relevant policies.
-S/he is responsible for the maintenance of the policy and ensuring all staff, board of trustees and volunteers are familiar with its contents through induction and training procedures.
-She is supported by the Designated Safeguarding Officer and E-safety Officer.
+They are responsible for the maintenance of the policy and ensuring all staff, board of trustees and volunteers are familiar with its contents through induction and training procedures.
+The Executive Director is supported by the Designated Safeguarding Officer and an E-safety Officer.

 Signed: Rachel Gibson, Executive Director, South East Dance